ProReNata/VueRestResource/README.md

 ```

 This line is like a Vuex `mapGetter`, only it does some async magic and gets the data from the server for you.
 Its reactive to `myUserIdProp` and will get the data from Vuex in first hand.
-If Vuex does not have the data it will get it from the server, put it in Vuex for you, and give it back to the new computed property `currentUser` created my the `asyncResourceGetter`.
+If Vuex does not have the data it will get it from the server, put it in Vuex for you, and give it back to the new computed property `currentUser` created by the `asyncResourceGetter`.

-The `UserResource` aergument is the VRR configuration for that resource.
+The `UserResource` argument is the VRR configuration for that resource.
 Check the [demo here](https://codesandbox.io/s/vue-rest-resource-demo-ptsnl) to see it working and how things integrates together.

 ## Configuration